 Ingredients

-This make ahead taco sliders recipe uses simple, everyday ingredients that come together to create a bold and satisfying dish.
+This make ahead taco sliders recipe uses simple, everyday ingredients that come together to create a bold and satisfying dish like these chicken bacon ranch sliders.

 - Ground beef: Provides a rich, hearty base and main protein for the sliders